 There are two types of people in the world––The Entertainer and The Solitary.
 The Entertainer loves to invite people over to her place and party the night away with great music and, of course, an unlimited supply of booze.
 The Solitary, on the other hand, likes nothing more than a quiet and relaxing time at home after a gruelling day at work.
 He sits in front of the TV, a can of beer in hand, contemplating whether or not to cook dinner or order in.
 But no matter how different these personalities are, it’s always a good idea for them to stock up on some home bar essentials.
 Because, really, what’s life without your own mini bar?
 A very dull one, that is.

-So, whether you’re an extrovert who thrives on boisterous gatherings with friends or an introvert who loves curling up at home with a book on one hand and a glass of wine on the other, being your own bartender is always fun and more convenient too!
+So, whether you’re an extrovert who thrives on boisterous gatherings and be a pro at home bartending with friends or an introvert who loves curling up at home with a book on one hand and a glass of wine on the other, being your own bartender is always fun and more convenient too!
 No more trips to the bar if you’re craving for a fancy cocktail.
 With the right mixology essentials at your disposal, you can easily create one yourself and we will even help you how to do it.